kubeshark/docs/src/pages/en/air_gapped.md

 ---
 title: Installing in an Air-gapped Environment
-description:
+description: Installing in clusters where there's no internet connectivity
 layout: ../../layouts/MainLayout.astro
 ---

 **Air-gapped Environment Support is an Enterprise Feature**

 Kubeshark requires a valid ENTERPRISE license to operate in an air-gapped environment.

-## Getting a Trial ENTERPRISE License

-To get an ENTERPRISE license, you first need an account in the [Admin Console](https://console.kubeshark.co/), which is used to manage licenses.
-By default, a complimentary PRO license will be provisioned upon sign-up.
+Any environment that does not allow free communication to https://api.kubeshark.co/ is considered an air-gapped environment.

+[Contact us](https://kubeshark.co/contact-us) to get an ENTERPRISE license.

 > A PRO license requires an active internet connection and cannot function properly in an air-gapped environment.

-Once you have an account, reach out to us using the [contact-us](https://kubeshark.co/contact-us) form and let us know the email used to create the account in the [Admin Console](https://console.kubeshark.co/).
-We will convert the complimentary PRO license to an ENTERPRISE license and notify you once the license is ready to use.

-To retrieve your license, please log in to the [Admin Console](https://console.kubeshark.co/) and follow the instructions to properly set your license.

 ## Docker Registry